Midnight Oil @ Zitadelle Mainz (Support: Wolf Maahn) | 06.07.2019

 Kurt Ostbahn @ Praterwiese Wien | 23.08.2019

-Travelling to the venue we recognized that the passengers fell into two categories: Kurti-Fans and Rammstein-Fans, the latter on their way to the arena.
-In quiet moments we heard the basslines…
+Travelling to the venue I recognized that the passengers fell into two categories: Kurti-Fans and Rammstein-Fans, the latter on their way to the Ernst-Happel-Arena.
+In quiet moments one could hear the basslines wafting all the way to the Praterwiese.

-We found ourselves not too far from the stage after we collected some merch and were taken away by the excellent musicians and the 2:30 h-show of the 71 year old singer, who really rocked the place.
+Found a nice spot not too far from the stage after collecting some merch and was taken away by the excellent musicians and the 2:30 h-show of the 71 year old singer, who really rocked the place.

 The audience was enthusiastic and sang along with almost every song, the feeling was intense.

-Combined with a mellow summer night and the wonderful company – an everlasting experience.
+Combined with a mellow summer night – an everlasting experience.

 The Baboon Show @Colos-Saal, Aschaffenburg (Support Berri Txarrak) | 14.09.2019